 Age is no barrier to participation in UVic's programs.
 Many retired people find that returning to some form of academic study satisfies a need for intellectual and social stimulation.

 Many adult learners meet normal admission requirements for degree studies and should follow the undergraduate admission procedures.
 If you aren't eligible under the regular admission categories, we will advise you how you might apply within the Special Access category.
 You can also apply for Discovery Studies if you're interested in taking individual courses without completing a degree.

-If you're already a UVic student, returning to complete a degree or to take a single course, you can reregister.
+If you're already a UVic student, returning to complete a degree or to take a single course, you can apply to resume studies.

 A good place for any adult learner to explore UVic options for study is with the Division of Continuing Studies.
 Its role is to provide the community with access to the intellectual wealth of UVic through its varied and flexible credit and non-credit part-time programs.